 The film, Logan, is many things.
 It’s the tenth installment in the X-Men movie franchise.
 It’s the third Wolverine film within the same set of movies.
 It’s Hugh Jackman’s last turn as the titular character.
-And it’s only the second R-rated superhero film ever.
+And it’s only the second R-rated superhero film in this new Golden Age of Superhero Movies.
 It’s also an incredibly complex emotional journey for the characters and the audience.
 It’s a fitting tribute to the character, both from the comics and as he’s been played by Jackman for the last 17 years.
 You read that right… 17 years!
 The film is the truest interpretation of the character that’s ever been allowed on the silver screen (due in large part to its R rating).
 It manages to be a superhero movie while also being a gritty western.The movie is perfectly gory and violent.
 It is heart-wrenching and tragic.
 It is a great story, a beautiful work of cinematic art and a downright excellent film.

 X-Men films have taken quite a few journeys through time.
 While they started out in what could be considered an alternate present, they have jumped several times to the past and at least once to a bleak and hopeless future.
 Logan takes us to a future much different from the one that was wiped out in Days of Future Past.
 This future is one where mutants have been hunted to extinction, the X-Men have been reduced to comic book fiction, and no one considers mutants heroes any more.
 In this future, Charles Xavier and Logan are both old men, surviving by staying off the radar and mostly just waiting to die.